CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day2/Exercise04.md

-# Exercise 4: Hunting queries and Watchlists
+# Lab 04: Hunting queries and Watchlists

-## Estimated Duration: 30 Minutes
+## Estimated Duration: 25 Minutes

 ## Overview
 In this exercise, you will leverage Microsoft Sentinel’s proactive threat-hunting capabilities.
 You will begin by creating a hunting query to search for potential security threats in collected data.
 Then, you will bookmark significant query results for future reference and promote a bookmark to an incident for deeper investigation.
 Finally, you will create a watchlist to enrich your queries and streamline threat detection.